fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 How do you create rare OLD still-in-use code that last?
 I tried to talk to Michael C. Feathers, who wrote the book `Working effectively with Legacy Code`, and judging from his response he didn't get my question.
 My twitter questions also got sarcastic or negative responses.

-Step 1: Has to be born.
+### Step 1: Has to be born.
 Few people know that when twitter was born, it was a database-based rails app.

+### Step 2: Make smaller things and regularly replace them.
 Code survives by providing value and being difficult to replace.
 Biological systems are very much larger than anything (coherent) that people have built.
 Homeostasis - a balancing process between major organs, such as Brain, Liver - metabolize toxic substances, and Kidney.
 An inability to maintain homeostatis... result in death.
 You are dying right now!
 3 milion cells die per seoncd out of 50 trillion cells in your body.

 What are the oldest surviing software system you regularly use?
 GNU Linux comes to mind.
 What else?